-One of the largest growth areas in the datacenter throughout 2011 has been the concept of a Converged Infrastructure, and everyone wants a piece of the pie including HP, IBM, Dell, and VCE (the VMware, Cisco, EMC alliance).
-All of these manufacturers will tell you that converged infrastructure is the greatest thing to happen to the X86 space in the datacenter since, well, we started building datacenters.
+A popular growth area in the datacenter over the past decade, has been the concept of a hyper-hyper-converged infrastructure, and everyone wants a piece of the pie including HP, IBM, and Dell EMC.
+All of these manufacturers will tell you that hyper-hyper-converged infrastructure is the greatest thing to happen to the X86 space in the datacenter since, well, we started building datacenters.
 However, like any technology, this is not a one size fits all solution.
-While there are many great advantages to the converged infrastructure concept, there can also be drawbacks.
-In this post, I want to cut through the fat and discuss the pros/cons of converged infrastructure and hopefully generate some conversation in the community around where this concept fits and where it may not.
+While there are many great advantages to the hyper-converged infrastructure concept, there can also be drawbacks.
+In this post, I want to cut through the fat and discuss the pros/cons of hyper-converged infrastructure and hopefully generate some conversation in the community around where this concept fits and where it may not.

-- Price—Make no mistake, you will pay more for converged infrastructure vs. buying the exact same configuration with the pieces and parts; somewhere between 20-50% more in most cases.
+- Price—Make no mistake, you will pay more for hyper-converged infrastructure vs. buying the exact same configuration with the pieces and parts; somewhere between 20-50% more in most cases.